kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

 - Better user experience: don't need to introduce new annotations, the user can still specify the port as they are doing now.

-- Less virtual listeners on sidecars: the translator will be used to handle all three types of probes
+- Less virtual listeners on sidecars: the Virtual Probe Handler will be used to handle all three types of probes

 - Simplifies the model by removing the `probes` field, and don't need to introduce new fields on the `Dataplane` object,

 #### Negative Consequences

-- Requires an extra component (the translator) in `kuma-dp`, which increases the implementation complexity
+- Requires an extra component (the Virtual Probe Handler) in `kuma-dp`, which increases the architecture complexity

 - Less intuitiveness, harder for troubleshooting issues